 By building this "lock" structure atop a large, empty space, we can ensure that opening the lock will increase the number of lines before dying by an exponential factor.
-This means that even approximating the number of lines a player can survive to within $n^{1-\epsilon}$ is NP-hard.
+This means that even approximating the number of lines a player can survive to within $n^{1-\varepsilon}$ is NP-hard.

-More recently, this proof has been adapted to show that Tetris is NP-complete even when restricted to O(1) rows or O(1) columns [ACD+20].
+More recently Asif et al. [ACD+20] adapted this proof to show that Tetris is NP-complete even when restricted to O(1) rows or O(1) columns.

-Open Problem 6.35.
+Open Problem 6.36.
 For each of the following situations, determine the complexity of Tetris.

 - 1. Tetris with an initially empty board. - 2.
 Tetris with restricted piece sets.
 (For instance, Tetris with only straight pieces is trivially easy.
 What subset of pieces is required to make Tetris hard?) - 3.
 Tetris without last-minute slides (where every piece needs to be dropped from the sky). - 4.
-Online Tetris (where you do not know the future sequence of pieces). - 5.
+Online Tetris where you do not know the future sequence of pieces.
+We discuss online algorithms more generally in Chapter 20. - 5.
 2-Player Tetris (which might be PSPACE-complete).